dedis/student_18_decenar/README.md

 This repository contains the implementation of the Decentralized Internet Archive 2.0 realized in the context of a Master Thesis at the DEDIS laboratory at EPFL.

 The implementation contained in this branch assume honest-but-curious conodes, i.e. a conode correctly follows the protocols and only try to learn the content of the data retrieved from other conodes.
-The implementation for mailicious conodes can be found in the master branch.
+The implementation for malicious conodes can be found in the master branch.
 For more information about the

 This repository is based on the DEDIS [cothority template](https://github.com/dedis/cothority_template).